 We have a bunch of these bluetooth speakers, and they make awesome sound.
 We generally keep them in the car.
 Joe listens to music and talk radio on his; the girls and I listen to audiobooks on ours.
 The sound is perfect and, while we do listen to them with the volume turned most of the way up, they are plenty loud enough to hear over road noise even on the highway.

 Tile Mate or Tile Mate Slim - Tile Mate is amazing.
 You attach it to your keys, your wallet, the remote control, or whatever you frequently lose, and when that thing gets lost, you activate the Tile Mate on your phone (via an app) to make the Tile play a sound and play a game of hotter/colder with your stuff until you find it.
 If it's lost outside your house, you can even enlist the Tile Mate community to help you find it.
-We need about 6 of these.
+We have 4 of these.

 This is a super cool little gadget that tells you what's wrong with your car (for most cars since 1996) when the check engine light comes on.
 I think any husband would happily have one of these little gadgets as it would make him his wife's hero anytime her car had a glitch.